DustCar/Unreal-Gaming-Programming-Notes/README.md

 Example: `if (AEnemyActor* BadActor = Cast<AEnemyActor>(PassedActor)) { do this }`

 It is effective when the enemies are of the same type but the main takeaway is that it can lower the number of conditionals you need for that function since you do not need to be too specific.

+## Widgets
+Components that allow me to project 3D UI elements to the player's screen.
+The **Widget** Component is a 3D instance of a Widget Blueprint (WBP) that makes the WBP interactable in the game world.

+### Widget Blueprints
+Contains the UI design elements of a widget.
+It is the main place where I can take functionality and gameplay elements and display it to the UI.

+**User Widget** will be the primary widget blueprint that can be used for most UI widgets.
+For more specific or complex widgets, you can use **Slate**, although it's more advanced.

+Find `User Widget` by: _Right clicking in CB->User Interface->Widget Blueprint->User Widget_

+### Widget Blueprint Editor
+When working with Widget Blueprints, Unreal opens up a Widget Blueprint Editor which is slightly different from the regular Blueprint editor.

+TODO: insert image of WBPE

+<ins>Switching between _Designer_ and _Editor_</ins>

+The graph that is shown first is the **Designer** editor of the WBPE.
+On the top right, you can see that there are two buttons, Designer and Graph.
+Clicking on the _Graph_ option would switch the Designer editor screen to the Event Graph editor like the Blueprint Editor.

+TODO: more details on designer editor

+#### Dealing with Widgets in WBPE
+In the WBPE, it includes a hierarchy with the Widget Blueprint as the root widget component, similar to how the Blueprint Editor has a hierarchy with RootComponent as root.

+One very important aspect of the editor is how any child component of the root widget component can be turned into a variable that can be used in Blueprints.
+To do so, you need to click on the component you want to make a variable, and in the _Details_ panel on the right, click on the checkbox `Is Variable` that is next to the name box.

+TODO: add photo reference

+This allows you to make the UI dynamic and ties it to your game functionality.

+### Display Widgets
+To display the Widget Blueprint, you must first create a Widget Component for the Widget Blueprint, then you can use the function/event `Add to Viewport` depending on if you are using C++ or Blueprints.

+_Blueprint Version_:
+1. Place a `Create Widget` node onto the Blueprint graph
+2. Select the WBP you want to create a widget for in the _Class_ pin.
+3. Drag the Execution pin and connect the `Add to Viewport` node.
+Also connect the return pin from _Create Widget_ to the target pin of _Add to Viewport_.

 ## Template Functions
 `TSubClassOf<type>`